 * The exact duration and/or number of screens for each web-module is to be defined during the development phase of the modules and based on the amount of materials to be included.

 ** Depending on the training subject, successful course completion by a trainee is to be established by his or her successful navigation through a number of user interactions which form an integral part of the training experience, or final quiz.

+*** Maserati Academy reserves every right to request all documents and files related to the creation of the training in object, including but not limiting to: custom created assets, templates, and training source file.

 3.4.2 Update of existing web-based trainings

-Due to the continuous evolution of products and related processes, Academy requires the update of a number of existing web-based training modules (WBTs).
+Due to the continuous evolution of products and related processes, Academy requires the update of 19 existing web-based training modules (WBTs).

 The scope of the update will involve revisions of the existing visuals and script.
-Any change to the script will require a full re-recording of the voiceover to ensure consistency and coherence of the content.
+Any change to the script will require a full re-recording of the voiceover (if present) to ensure consistency and coherence of the content.

 The current product-related WBTs were originally developed at the time of each model launch.
 They must now be revised to reflect product evolution by removing information that is no longer relevant (e.g. launch-specific details) and by incorporating features and updates from subsequent model years.